 One of the main goals of parents whose kids have asthma is avoiding trips to the emergency room (ER) for breathing problems.
 But it's also important to know when going to the ER is the right choice.

 You'll be better prepared to make that decision if you discuss it with your doctor before your child has a severe flare-up.
-The doctor's instructions should be included in the asthma action plan, which also will list peak flow meter readings or specific symptoms that are your cue to go to the ER.
+The doctor's instructions should be included in the asthma action plan.
+The plan will list specific symptoms that are your cue to go to the ER.
 If old enough, your child also should know what these signs are.

 Know the Early Signs of a Flare-Up

 Everyone's asthma is different.
 Some kids cough only at night, while others have flare-ups whenever they get a cold or exercise outside.

 As you manage your child's asthma, pay attention to what happens before a flare-up so that you know the early warning signs.
 These signs might not mean that a flare-up definitely will happen, but they can help you to plan ahead.